 UPDATED RECOMMENDED THERAPEUTIC DOSES OF EPA + DHA (MARINE FATTY ACIDS)

-The table below reflects the most current, research-based therapeutic EPA+DHA dose recommendations for various medical conditions in dogs.
+The table below reflects the most current, research-based therapeutic EPA+DHA dose recommendations for various medical conditions in dogs and cats.
 The medical condition dosing (mg/lb/day and total daily dose for a 50-lb dog) matches established veterinary guidelines, and the equivalency conversions for whole food marine sources are provided in recommended conversion factors for ounces, teaspoons, and egg yolk counts.

 Medical Condition